litovn/kubeflow-autopipe/README.md

 ## About
-***Kubeflow Autopipe*** is a pipeline tool designed to streamline the process of video processing and analysis by leveraging the power of [Kubeflow Pipeline](https://www.kubeflow.org/docs/components/pipelines/) components, addressing each stage in the ML lifecycle.
+***Kubeflow Autopipe*** is a pipeline tool designed to streamline the process of media processing and analysis by leveraging the power of [Kubeflow Pipeline](https://www.kubeflow.org/docs/components/pipelines/) components, addressing each stage in the ML lifecycle.
 This tool help with the orchestration of a series of components to automate the workflow of component processing, from initial ingestion through various transformations and analysis, to final output.

 To achieve this automation, ***Kubeflow Autopipe*** utilizes a modular component system, allowing users to define a sequence of components and their dependencies through a configuration file.
 This flexibility enables users to customize the pipeline according to their specific requirements, making it easy to adapt the pipeline to different use cases.